PeterCamilleri/CX16/docs/virtual_machines.md

 * Where in the system will the VM interpreter reside?

+The VM interpreter is the piece of native W65C02S code, written most likely in assembly language, but at times, "C" or some other language have been used.
+This code performs that actual fetching, decoding, and execution  of VM instructions

 Possible choices for the X16 are the 40K low RAM or in one of the unused banks of flash memory, perhaps instead of the BASIC interpreter.

 * Where will the target program reside?

+The target program is the input to the VM interpreter.
+While it is indeed a program, it is not restricted to the instruction fetching methods used by native code.

-There are more choices including the 40K low RAM, the bank switched high RAM, or even directly from files on an SD flash memory device.
+As a result, there are more choices here including the 40K low RAM, the bank switched high RAM, or even directly from files on an SD flash memory device.
+Yes code could be in banked flash memory, but that would not be common except perhaps for code libraries written in VM code for brevity.

+* Where will the data, stack(s), and heap(s) reside?

 wip